sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 * [Silence all checks on clients with a specific subscription](#silence-all-checks-on-clients-with-a-specific-subscription)
 * [Silence a specific check on clients with a specific subscription](#silence-a-specific-check-on-clients-with-a-specific-subscription)

-In addition to the above combinations, silencing entries support
+In addition to the above combinations, silencing entries support:

-* Expire after a specified number of seconds
+* Expiration after a specified number of seconds
-* Expire after check returns to OK state
+* Expiration after check returns to OK state (resolves)
-* Describe the "reason" or rationale
+* Describing the "reason" or rationale
-* Describe the "creator" or entity responsible for an entry
+* Describing the "creator" or entity responsible for an entry

 ## How does silencing work?